-The information required by the regulator and the deadlines for submission.
+The information required by the Regulator of Social Housing and the deadlines for submission.

 The regulator’s information requirements

 The regulator needs to collect and hold reliable information (both statistical data in data returns and other non-statistical information) so that it can undertake its functions.
 The regulator will use this information to assess compliance with the regulatory framework and to produce statistical information.
 We are committed to minimising the burden of our information requirements through the best use of information that providers will readily have to hand, or may have published, as part of their routine business activity.

 The regulator expects providers to produce the information and documents it requires on a timely basis.
 Where the regulator has evidence that information of any nature has not been submitted or is late, incomplete, or inaccurate, this may be reflected in our judgement of a provider’s compliance with the regulatory standards.
 In particular, but not exclusively, it may provide evidence of a breach of the specific expectation in the Governance and Financial Viability Standard to communicate with the regulator in an accurate and timely manner, including through regulatory returns.

 The tables below set out a summary of our routine data requirements and the deadlines for submission.
 Please submit the returns as early as possible.
 There are different requirements for those providers which own fewer than 1,000 social housing units and those which own 1,000 units or more.
 Local authorities do not need to submit the information below.

 |Statistical Data Return||31 May each year||All registered providers (shorter returns for providers owning fewer than 1,000 social housing units)|